ethanbradley/nihpc-documentation/docs/Compilers.md

      -acc

- This option implies an inteligent check-up of the hardware at the time of the execution.
+ This option implies an intelligent check-up of the hardware at the time of the execution.
  The compiler will use the available hardware resources at that time to optimize the acceleration of the marked regions of the code as "OpenACC", multiple-CPUs or GPUs will be allocated by the compiler for the execution, the user does not need to specify the resources at the time of the execution.